isc-projects/stork/doc/user/overview.rst

 protocol (connections no. 1, 4, and 8 on the diagram).
 The administrator may secure the Stork server by providing a trusted SSL/TLS certificate.
 This is recommended, especially when the Stork server is exposed to a public network.
 The Stork server may share some statistics with the Prometheus monitoring system; it is strongly recommended to limit access to the metrics endpoint to the Prometheus server only.
-The Stork server has no built-in mechanism to do limit the access, but this may be achieved by using a reverse proxy like NGINX or Apache.
+The Stork server has no built-in mechanism to limit the access, but this may be achieved by using a reverse proxy like NGINX or Apache.
 See the :ref:`server-setup` section for more details.

 The Stork server requires a PostgreSQL database to store its data; the connection to the database may be established